Ai Job Search Tools Comparison

 5. JobCopilot: Autonomous AI agent with adjustable matching

 JobCopilot lets you tune how strictly the AI matches roles to your profile and run multiple copilots in parallel.
-Two submission modes: manual review before each send, or full auto-apply (riskier).
+Two submission modes: manual review before each send, or full auto apply (which carries risks for your overall job hunt).

 JobCopilot autonomous AI job search agent with matching controls